mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

 Panoptic: dict_keys(['image', 'bbox', 'category_id', 'iscrowd', 'area'])
 ```

-## Loading Dataset in Specific Format
+## Loading Datasets in Specific Format

 The following describes how to load dataset files in specific formats.